ZeroDaGoobr/Vitae-Innovatio-Unsafe-For-Curseforge-/README.md

 Excuse my bad english, as it isn't my primary language qwq

 Note: you can download vitae from the latest version branch OR from the versions branch if you want to get an older copy.
+IMPORTANT: make sure to have the Chipped Mod installed to the modpack you are installing vitae to, as i have some structures that use Chipped's Blocks

 Vitae is a indevelopment mod, and in theory might take years to finish it also is my first mod / project i have ever gotten to work upon.